Pale old Finucane pulled his horses, who pulled his plow, all so slowly going over a stoney field under grey skies.

 —I am, and this time I mean it!

-This entry is part of Jack Rusher’s journal, originally published January 25th, 2012, in New York.
+This entry is part of Jack Rusher’s archive, originally published January 25th, 2012, in New York.